PetropoulakisPanagiotis/producer-consumer/README.md

 </p>

 <strong>One producer and n consumers with shared memory</strong>
 <p>In this simulation, one producer sends m elements to n consumers.
 These elements are stored in a shared memory segment with a capacity of one element.
-Each element contains a random int and a time stamp.
+Each element contains a random int and a timestamp.
 At the end of this simulation, each consumer writes its pid, the m elements and the running average time in a shared results.txt file.

 Note: running average time = the time needed to collect all the m items.
 </p>